MohitGoel92/Linear-Regression/README.md

 ## The Bias-Variance Tradeoff

 The diagram below illustrates the relationship between model complexity and error.
+For Jtrain, the error reduces as the complexity increases.
+However, for Jcv the error reduces as complexity increases to a certain point, but starts to increase after this particular point.
+This is due to Jtrain overfitting the dataset.
+If we overfit the dataset, the model may accurately predict the dataset on which it was trained on however, it is likely to be a poor fit on a new dataset.
+This is demonstrated by the increasing error for Jcv after the model has reached a particular complexity.

 <p align="center"> <img width="600" src= "/Pics/W31.png"> </p>

 <p align="center"> <img width="1000" src= "/Pics/W32.png"> </p>